Wiped Film Distillation & Evaporation

 Multi-column design allowing for mid-column feed.
 Discreet controls and manual operation.

 For applications involving compounds with multiple components close in boiling point, a greater degree of separation of heat-sensitive materials is required than molecular distillation alone can provide.
 For these situations, Pope has developed Hybrid Stills, combining the gentle wiped-film evaporation technique with the high-resolution separation power of multi-theoretical-plate fractional columns.
-These systems deliver sharper separation cuts for feed materials.
+These oil purification equipment systems deliver sharper separation cuts for feed materials.
 Examples include:

 • Customizing flavor variations in citrus, mint, and other oils.